omarreis/GBE3D/demos/SailboatDemo/README.md

 https://github.com/omarreis/GBE3D/tree/master/demos/SailboatDemo/models

-To import 3d models into the scene, I used Blender to export models to collada format ( one that works with TModel3D ) and then imported in the Delphi IDE.
+To import modified 3d models into the scene, I used Blender to export models to collada format ( one that works with TModel3D ) and then imported the TModel3D in the Delphi IDE.

 ## Windows executable